MicrosoftDocs/sdk-api/sdk-api-src/content/isolatedwindowsenvironmentutils/nf-isolatedwindowsenvironmentutils-iscrossisolatedenvironmentclipboardcontent.md

 }
 ```

-The second code snippet shows an app’s paste handler to demonstrate how clipboard actions may fail if blocked by WDAG.
+The second code snippet shows an app’s paste handler to demonstrate how clipboard actions may fail if blocked by MDAG.

 ```cpp
 // Invoked by user Paste action, such as Ctr+V or clicking the Paste button.